Do you remember what you dreamt about last night? How about the night before?

 Since I was young, I’ve had them on a regular basis, but have always known there were deeper places to go in this state of consciousness.
 The quest for many is to achieve the lucid dream, or “knowing we’re dreaming” inside the dream.

-If you would like to dream more at night, and perhaps experience the magical lucid dream, there are three wild herbs that have been used throughout time to accomplish just that.
+If you would like to dream more at night, and perhaps experience the mysterious lucid dream, there are three wild herbs that have been used throughout time to accomplish just that.

 The herbs below are all 100% legal, and easy to get ahold of.
 However, please do your own research before trying any of them – herbs are medicine and they should be treated with proper caution.
 These plants each have a variety of other medicinal uses, but we’re focusing solely on their dream-enhancing effects.

 Wild Asparagus Root – Asparagus racemosus